 Trump is arraigned and pleads not guilty to charges he conspired to overturn election

-Special counsel Jack Smith is also there, seated in the first row.
-The prosecutors working for him who are seated at the counsel table are Thomas Windom, Molly Gaston and Mary Dohrmann.
+Judge Upadhyaya said the most important condition of release is not committing any new crimes while on release, which could lead to him being detained and could add to the sentence he may eventually face.
+She told Trump that it is a crime to "influence a juror or try to threaten or bribe a witness or retaliate against anyone" connected to the case.
+Trump said he understands.

+The magistrate judge has set the first hearing for Aug.
+28 at 10 a.m.
+ET, and at that time U.S. District Judge Tanya Chutkan, who has been assigned the case, will set a trial date.

-Two notable people in the audience are the current Chief Judge of the U.S. District Court, James "Jeb" Boasberg, and former Chief Judge Thomas Hogan, who led the court from 2001-2008.
-Among the other people in the courtroom is Evan Corcoran, an attorney for Trump who wound up testifying before the grand jury investigating willful retention of classified documents at Trump's Mar-a-Lago resort after prosecutors successfully pierced the attorney client privilege.
+Among the other people in the courtroom was Evan Corcoran, an attorney for Trump who wound up testifying before the grand jury investigating willful retention of classified documents at Trump's Mar-a-Lago resort after prosecutors successfully pierced the attorney-client privilege.
 Trump was charged with 40 counts in that case.

-Trump's appearance comes two days after a federal grand jury indicted Trump on four counts related to conspiracy to defraud the United States, witness tampering and conspiracy against the rights of citizens, and obstruction of and attempt to obstruct an official proceeding.
+Trump's appearance comes two days after a federal grand jury indicted Trump on four counts related to conspiracy to defraud the United States, witness tampering, conspiracy against the rights of citizens, and obstruction of and attempt to obstruct an official proceeding.

 Trump, the front-runner in the Republican presidential field, has called the charges election interference.

+Trump remains the clear front-runner in the Republican presidential primary; however, very early polls generally show Trump and Biden close.

+The case gets to the heart of the alleged effort to overturn the 2020 election

-The Department of Justice's investigation into Jan.
+The Department of Justice's investigation into the events of Jan.
 6, 2021, is among the most sprawling and complex in U.S. history — it gets at the heart of the alleged effort to overturn legitimate election results and obstruct the peaceful transfer of power.

 Tuesday's development is the latest in a series of legal troubles that are likely to loom over next year's presidential election.
 Trump is the front-runner among Republicans for his party's nomination.
 He also faces separate federal charges over allegedly obstructing an investigation into classified documents at his Florida resort, Mar-a-Lago.